 - 1. Encourage integration of scientists' and engineer' advice into decision-making bodies at all levels; - 2.
 Promote partnerships between scientific, public and private institutions; - 3.
-Engender collaboration between natural and social scientists in project conception, desingn and execution; - 4.
-Promote upgrading and beneficial use of local and indigenous knowledge and skills for scientific and engineering applications; - 5. strengthen the scientific and engineering bases for sustainable project management; - 6. improve long-term scientific and engineering planning and assessment; and - 7. build up a critical mass of Nigerians with scientific and engineering capacity and capability for sustainable development.
+Engender collaboration between natural and social scientists in project conception, design and execution; - 4.
+Promote upgrading and beneficial use of local and indigenous knowledge and skills for scientific and engineering applications; - 5.
+Strengthen the scientific and engineering bases for sustainable project management; - 6.
+Improve long-term scientific and engineering planning and assessment; and - 7.
+Build up a critical mass of Nigerians with scientific and engineering capacity and capability for sustainable development.

-Sub-Themes and Research Focus: Research Focus Sub-Theme Networking of local and international personnel and institutions Gender and Physically Challenged in Science, Technology and Engineering.
-Human Capital Resources Employment generation, Capacity building in Manufacturing, and Resourcefulness in construction and building, Oil and gas, Information and Science, Engineering and Communication Technology, Engineering Design and Processes Technology(SET) Integrated capacity building (human capital, infrastructural and institutional) for industrial management, processes and practices.
-Middle and High Level Manpower Foundries, Machine Tools and parts, 3D Printing, CAD/CAM systems, Drones and UAVs, Robotics Engineering, Mechatronics, Advanced manufacturing Systems and Processes, Assessment Knowledge Creation and Models, ground-based observations.
-Utilization in STI Basic and industrial chemicals, chemical processes engineering, petrochemicals, Nanotechnology, Electrical and Electronics engineering and processes.
-Vehicle design and development, Auto parts development, Autonomous vehicles, Electric vehicles development, Electrical Machineries and tools, Integration of Indigenous Science and Engineering Knowledge Entrepreneurship and Small and Medium Enterprises Knowledge Impact and Teaching, Research and Community Service Diffusion High Tech manufacturing and services
+Sub-Theme Research Focus Networking of local and international personnel and institutions Human Capital Resources Gender and Physically Challenged in Science, Technology and Engineering. and Resourcefulness in Science, Engineering and Technology (SET) Employment generation, Capacity building in Manufacturing, construction and building, Oil and gas, Information and Communication Technology, Engineering Design and Processes Integrated capacity building (human capital, infrastructural and institutional) for industrial management, processes and practices.
+Middle and High Level Manpower Foundries, Machine Tools and parts, 3D Printing, CAD/CAM systems, Drones and UAVs, Robotics Engineering, Mechatronics, Knowledge Creation and Utilization in STI Advanced manufacturing Systems and Processes, Assessment Models, ground-based observations.
+Basic and industrial chemicals, chemical processes engineering, petrochemicals, Nanotechnology, Electrical and Electronics engineering and processes.

+Vehicle design and development, Auto parts development, Autonomous vehicles, Electric vehicles development, Electrical Machineries and tools, Integration of Indigenous Science and Engineering Knowledge Entrepreneurship and Small and Medium Enterprises Knowledge Impact and Diffusion Teaching, Research and Community Service High Tech manufacturing and services